edwinxico/wp-p-pagalo-woocommerce-test/readme.txt

 3. The checkout page with the Pagalo payment credit card form.

 == Changelog ==

+= 1.3.1 =
+* - Update icon, banners, readme display name and description to comply with new guidelines

 = 1.3.0 =
 * - Testing copmatibility with WooCommerce 4.4 and WordPress 5.2